marionlouveaux/rpkg-min/README.md

 # The Amazing rpkgMin

-This package is the bear
+This package is the bear.
+This package was created during a tutorial given by Colin Gillespie at UseR!2019.
 ---

 [Jumping Rivers](https://jumpingrivers.com) are RStudio Certified partners.
 We are currently developing